Peak District Walk

 Walk Route Description

-This route starts from the attractive village of Winster.
+This Peak District walk starts from the attractive village of Winster.
 It then explores Stanton Moor with its standing stones and other points of interest, before continuing via the village of Birchover with its unusual attraction and Robin Hood's Stride back to the start.

 The walk starts from the village of Winster with its old Market Hall, the first property to be purchased by the National Trust, standing in the main street (Grid ref.
 SK241605).
 Standing in the street containing the Bowling Green Pub and with the Market Hall on your immediate right, take the footpath signed to Birchover by the shop.
 This leads down to fields.
 Do follow the footpath signs and not what appears to be the way ahead.
 Following the path the route descends to a small valley.
 Bear right at the first footpath junction to climb out of the valley.
 At the next junction bear right again into a wood.
 The path climbs through the wood and turns sharp left to reach Clough lane (Grid ref.
 SK243617).

 Go straight over and continue to barn farm.
 Excellent signage diverts you around the farm and leads you up to Lees Road (grid ref.
 SK245625).
 You now enter Stanton Moor.
 Follow the main path for a short way until the first major junction.
 Go right here and descend to a fence with an interesting outcrop of rock on the other side.
 (This can be accessed via a stile and offers a good view down into the Derwent valley.)
 Turn left along the fence and follow this path as it along the edge of Stanton Moor to reach a tower built in tribute to Earl Grey (of tea fame) who made a major contribution to the Reform Bill.